FWC Mania logo

 Time Zone

-To compare South Africa's setup with other markets, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the full rights map.
+To see how South Africa's setup compares with the global rights landscape, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the full rights map.

 ChannelLanguageAccessCoverage